tatiananantes/skills-workshops/practicals/object_oriented_design/refactoring.md

 ## Introduction

 > Refactoring is a controlled technique for improving the design of an existing code base.
-Its essence is applying a series of small behavior-preserving transformations, each of which "too small to be worth doing".
+Its essence is applying a series of small behaviour-preserving transformations, each of which "too small to be worth doing".
 However the cumulative effect of each of these transformations is quite significant. – Martin Fowler

 **Refactoring** is the third and final part of the Red, Green, Refactor TDD Cycle.
 It's also the most important part.
 From doing refactoring, you: